BOOK YOUR CONSULTATION

 - Statutory Authorisation

-It is a defence to nuisance that the legislature authorised the commission of the nuisance
+It is a defence to nuisance that the legislature authorised the commission of the nuisance.

 The conduct must be expressly or impliedly authorised or the nuisance must be a necessary incident of the authorised activity.
 Matter of statutory construction:

-- Allen v Gulf Oil Refining Company : Held that whilst the statute did not expressly confer authority to commit the alleged nuisance, but if the nuisance arose as the inevitable result of operating of a refinery, then power to construct and operate the refinery must, by necessary implication, include authority to commit the nuisance.
+- Allen v Gulf Oil Refining Company : Held that whilst the statute did not expressly confer authority to commit the alleged nuisance, if the nuisance arose as the inevitable result of operating a refinery, then power to construct and operate the refinery must, by necessary implication, include authority to commit the nuisance.

 Remedies